knstl/konstellation/README.md

 ### To join testnet follow this steps

 * NOTE: If you are using Windows, add flag *--home D:\\.konstellation* or another folder you choose for all commands.
-This folder will be used as home directory and will contain blockchain history.
+This folder will be used as home directory and will contain blockchain history and it takes up a lot of disk space

 #### Initialize data and folders
 ```bash